 History, tourist information, and nearby accommodation

 Everything is simple, even austere; the glass is clear and uncoloured, the walls are uncluttered stone and brick, the pews narrow and uncomfortable looking.
-The pews are jammed together in an intentional effort to make kneeling impossible, as kneeling considered a Papist practice and thus to be avoided.
+The pews are jammed together in an intentional effort to make kneeling impossible, as kneeling was considered a Papist practice and thus to be avoided.

-Quite why the chapel was built is unclear; it may have been intended for some form of Nonconformist group, but in 1662 it was annexed to St Mary's at Wisbech, some four miles distant, as a chapel of ease.
+Quite why the chapel was built is unclear; it may have been intended for some type of Nonconformist group, but in 1662 it was annexed to St Mary's at Wisbech, some four miles distant, as a chapel of ease.

 There is a society of Friends of Guyhirn Chapel of Ease, which once boasted poet John Betjeman as its President.
 In fact, Betjeman wrote a poem in praise of the little chapel.

 Guyhirn Chapel is now in the care of the Churches Conservation Trust.
-As of this writing, the Trust suggests ringing to arrange access to the chapel interior.
 Please check the Trust website for current details.